rolandtritsch/protobuf-elixir/bench_memory/MEMORY.md

 The main take-a-ways here are ...

-* decoding a 256b event takes 1.5kb of main memory
+* decoding back to a 256b event takes 1.5kb of main memory
+* decoding back to a ~2560b event takes 10kb of main memory
 * decoding 10 of these takes 10 times the memory

 ... more on this further down.